Do Small Businesses Have to Pay Redundancy Pay?

 Employers must still pay a redundant employee their final pay entitlements, even if not required to pay redundancy under a modern award.
 This includes unpaid or owed wages, accumulated annual leave, and accrued long service leave (where applicable).

-Small business employers will generally not be required to pay redundancy, if the redundancy is in fact genuine.
+Small business employers will generally not be required to pay redundancy, if it is genuine.
 Only employers in certain industries will pay redundancy pay, but all employers need to pay complete final pay entitlements to terminated employees.
-However, it is always best to check with an employment lawyer to cover all your bases when terminating an employee.
+Despite this, it is always best to check with an employment lawyer to cover all your bases when terminating an employee.